 Cook the tortilla for about 1 to 1-1/2 minutes until the surface of the tortilla appears dry.
 Try sliding a spatula underneath the tortilla; once it glides under easily, go ahead and flip!
 Let the tortilla cook for another minute or so, to brown the other side.

 That’s it!
 Cool the tortillas on a wire rack and repeat with the remaining batter.

 I know you are going to love these tortillas every bit as much as I do.
 Happy eating, everyone, and have a grand Monday!

-- 1 cup split red lentils, rinsed and drained
+- 1 cup split or whole red lentils, rinsed and drained

 - 2 cups water

 - Combine the rinsed lentils and water in a medium bowl or other container; loosely cover.
 Let stand, at room temperature, for at least 6 hours or up to 12 hours.